Canon 1300D vs 1Ds Mark III

 Many modern cameras cannot only take still pictures, but also record videos.
 The 1300D indeed provides movie recording capabilities, while the 1Ds Mark III does not.
 The highest resolution format that the 1300D can use is 1080/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1300D and the 1Ds Mark III are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1Ds Mark III offers a wider field of view (100%) than the one in the 1300D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 1Ds Mark III has a higher magnification (0.76x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 1300D, the Canon 1Ds Mark III, and comparable cameras.

 One difference between the cameras concerns the presence of an on-board flash.
 The 1300D has one, while the 1Ds Mark III does not.
 While the built-in flash of the 1300D is not very powerful, it can at times be useful as a fill-in light.

-The 1300D writes its imaging data to SDXC cards, while the 1Ds Mark III uses Compact Flash cards.
-The 1Ds Mark III features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the 1300D only has one slot.
+The 1300D writes its imaging data to SDXC cards, while the 1Ds Mark III uses Compact Flash or SDHC cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1300D and Canon EOS-1Ds Mark III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.